Are Public Pensions a ‘Gravy Train’ and Other Answers To Your Questions

 Paul Solman: Your secret is safe with me.
 But remember, the “gravy train” was negotiated by workers as an alternative to pay raises: compensation come retirement rather than money up front.
 It’s legitimate to imply, as you do, that workers were overcompensated but why not make the same argument about non-public employees?
 How about corporate executives and CEOs, whose pay skyrocketed in the supposed fat years via stock options and the like?
 Are you suggesting public employees give back the benefits they got?
 And if you are, shouldn’t everyone who was “overpaid”?

-Final note: Today we posted a correction after a few of you wrote to question the following statement, made in the Making Sen$e post of Aug.
-18: “In 2008 alone, Ohio had more heroin-related overdose deaths than traffic fatalities.”
+*Final note: *We posted a correction Wednesday after a few of you questioned this statement in the Aug.
+18 Making Sen$e post: “In 2008 alone, Ohio had more heroin-related overdose deaths than traffic fatalities.”
 We’ve contacted the Drug Enforcement Agency’s Anthony Marotta, from whom the statement original came, to check.
-It turns out that Agent Marotta had his facts wrong.
-We’ve corrected the line to read, “In 2008 alone, Ohio had more drug-related overdose deaths than traffic fatalities.”
+It turns out that the agent had his facts wrong.
+We’ve corrected the line to reflect that Ohio had more drug-related overdose deaths than traffic fatalities in 2008.
 The most common drug-related OD?
 Oxycontin.
-We apologize for the error and thank our readers for their swift and insistent notice, Twitter’s @CineBex in particular.
+We apologize for the error and thank our readers for their swift and insistent notice, particularly @CineBex.